raku-community-modules/Web-App/README.md

 Web::Request is similar to CGI.pm or Plack::Request from Perl 5.

-It supports PSGI (recommended), SCGI, FastCGI, mod-perl6 and standard CGI.
+It supports P6SGI 0.7Draft (recommended), P6SGI 0.4Draft, PSGI Classic, SCGI standalone, FastCGI standalone, and mod-perl6.
+It can be forced to use standard CGI, but that's really not recommended.
 Currently only supports GET and non-multipart POST.
 We are planning on adding multi-part POST including file uploads, and some optional magic parameters similar to the ones in PHP.

 ## Web::Response

-An easy to use object that builds a PSGI compliant response.
+An easy to use object that builds a P6SGI/PSGI compliant response.
 Supports some quick methods such as content-type() and redirect() to automatically create appropriate headers.